c-f-h/pyiga/docs/source/guide/vforms.rst

     A = assemble.assemble('inner(grad(u), grad(v)) * dx', kvs,
             bfuns=[('u',2), ('v',2)], geo=geo)

+Here :func:`.grad` computes the Jacobian matrices of the vector-valued basis functions `u` and `v`, and :func:`.inner` computes their Frobenius product.

 In addition to the :ref:`sec-supported` described below, the following keywords can be used in the string description: